pgRouting/pgrouting/src/tsp/doc/pgr_tsp.rst

 Description of the Signatures
 =============================

-Description of the coordinates SQL query
+Description of the iMatrix Cell SQL query
 -------------------------------------------------------------------------------

 ============= =========== =================================================